HCIS-Lab/RiskBench/README.md

-# RiskBench: A Scenario-based Risk Assessment Benchmark
+# RiskBench: A Scenario-based Benchmark for Risk Identification
 This is an anonymous repo for submission.
 PyTorch code for RiskBench.
 ![RiskBench](images/teaser2.png)